ViditBiyani/StyleSavvy/README.md

 Install:
 1. Make sure you have Python installed
 2. Then on your terminal do `pip install -r requirements.txt`
+3. Navigate to the backend folder
-3. Then run `python server.py` to start the backend
+4. Then run `python server.py` to start the backend

 To start the frontend:
 1. Open your terminal and make sure you have node.js installed